atif-hussain/CarND-Capstone/README.md

 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
 For more information about the project, see the project introduction [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).

+### Members
+This is an individual contribution from Atif.Hussain (atif.hussain@gmail.com), towards Term-3 course work requirement for Udacity's Self Driving Car Nanodegree.
+In this submission, the project utilizes the basic framework provided by Udacity, with requirements done in separate files, but not integration tested.

 ### Native Installation

 * Be sure that your workstation is running Ubuntu 16.04 Xenial Xerus or Ubuntu 14.04 Trusty Tahir.
 [Ubuntu downloads can be found here](https://www.ubuntu.com/download/desktop).